 Want to stage an outdoor performance or play?
 Have a great idea for a temporary installation or placemaking initiative?
 This fund is available to support projects that help animate and activate public outdoor spaces (also known as Public Realm), creating a more connected, vibrant campus.
 This may include:

-- Temporary public art pieces in a variety of mediums, including sculpture, woodwork, mural.
+- Temporary outdoor public art pieces in a variety of mediums, including sculpture, woodwork, mural.

 - Short-term placemaking initiatives for the campus community to enjoy in public spaces on campus.
 Take a look around campus and you may come across previous student-led, institutionally-supported, placemaking initiatives including the Janet Swings, Home/Refuge birdhouses, or installations in the Lights at Lee Square.